|

 - Describe themselves as: "Specialists in breathalyser and speeding offences, and ban reduction".
 Manchester-based but provide a service throughout England and Wales

-Note: if any law firms specialising in motoring cases wish to have their website listed on this page, please send us an
+Note: if any law firms specialising in motoring cases wish to have their website listed on this page, please send us an e-mail.

 - by Richard Littlejohn, taken from the Daily Mail